NickGrunert/master-thesis/modules/02_algorithm.typ

     @fig:plateau presents exemplary extracts from the graphs representing the algorithm's results.
     The first example illustrates a flawless surface, which is identified as such by the algorithm.
+    The three calculated scores are 98%, 97%, and 96%, respectively, for x, y, and magnitude direction.
+    In all three directions, there is a single plateau that extends across the majority of the surface.
     It is important to acknowledge that the graphs are not normalized, which results in an apparent unevenness that does not accurately reflect the underlying data.
     The values ranging from 80 to 100 are regarded as sufficiently proximate to be classified as a single, cohesive plateau.

-    The second example row demonstrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude directions.
+    The second example row illustrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude directions.
+    The surface score resulting from the individual scores of 0%, 93%, and 0% is 31%, which is indicative of poor quality.
+    One could argue for the invalidation of the entire score, but further analysis of this hypothesis will not be pursued.
-    This is visually quite good and can be confirmed as two distinct plateaus in the data.
+    The presence of two distinct plateaus in the data is also evident in the graphs.

-    The third row illustrates a regrettable scenario in which both the x and y directions exhibit a single dominant plateau, a phenomenon that is accurately reflected in the scores.
+    The third row illustrates a regretable scenario in which both the x and y directions exhibit a single dominant plateau.
+    This is accurately reflected in the scores being 94%, 87%, and 0%, respectively.
-    However, the magnitude direction indicates a single elevated jump in values, resulting in the identification of two plateaus rather than one.
+    The graph of the magnitude direction exhibits a pronounced jump in values, leading to the identification of two plateaus rather than one.
     Consequently, the score is rendered null.
     This is unfortunate and likely indicative of the fragility of the magnitude values, which renders them unsuitable for use in the score calculation.
     However, given the algorithm's equitable allocation of values to all three directions, this issue is mitigated, as the remaining two directions retain the capacity to generate a satisfactory score.